 I was first introduced to Managed Services in 2010 when I went to work for a local MSP.
 Two of the employees were (and still are) very close friends of mine.
-One, of which I regard as the main contributor of my technical knowledge.
+One, of which I regard as the main contributor to my technical knowledge.

 At that time, I was used to break-fix repair, waiting for customers to call me when something broke.
 This type of service can be sporadic and can leave you with no revenue for days or even weeks.
 The problem with break-fix repair is that sometimes the end user is not really aware that there is an issue.
 Other times, they are reluctant to call for a small problem since they will receive a bill for your services.
 Who wants to pay a $60.00 service charge for resetting their browser settings or updating Java?
 Instead, customers will allow these minor problem to pile up and manifest into a big problem.
 At this point, they are left with an unusable machine and have to stop work and wait, until you have the time to remote in or make an on-site call.